Minimization of curve length through energy minimization using finite differences and numerical integration in Euclidean space: Approximation of energy minimization problem via trapezoidal rule

-In this section, we evaluate the error between the energy of a point set obtained using the trapezoidal rule and the energy of the curve resulting from linear interpolation of this point set.
+In this section, we evaluate the error between the discrete energy of a point sequence under the trapezoidal rule and the energy of the curve obtained by linearly interpolating that sequence.

 \begin{proposition} For any $x = (x_1 , \ldots , x_N) \in \mathbb{R}^N$, we have

 \end{proposition}

 \begin{proof} If the vector $x$ is the zero vector, the proposition holds clearly.
 Assuming the proposition is correct for the case $\| x \|_2 = 1$, then for any $x \in \mathbb{R}^N \setminus \{ 0 \}$, we have